 WHY I PREFER… DJI CADDX VISTA over the DJI AIR MODULE – ULTIMATE TESTING

 This is the cat X Vista kit, everything inside this box for adding cat X Mistah to basically anything you wants.
 You can put this on a fixed wing.
-You put it on a micro quad with a 20 od strane 20, mount stack or you could put it on a 5 inch race quad, with a 20 od strane 20 milja, stack or even 6 palac, 7 inch or 10 palac, whatever size you want to put on there And it has a built in receiver, it does not have any DVR on it, but I'm going to open this up, and I think we should test this one on a fixed wing, because I have a new East guy.
+You put it on a micro quad with a 20 od strane 20, mount stack or you could put it on a 5 inch race quad, s 20 od strane 20 milja, stack or even 6 palac, 7 inch or 10 palac, whatever size you want to put on there And it has a built in receiver, it does not have any DVR on it, but I'm going to open this up, and I think we should test this one on a fixed wing, because I have a new East guy.
 This is the es plane right here and you guys might have seen this playing around the horizon hobby neck of the woods, because this plane is actually manufactured by East guy.
 The guys who did that 8 foot glider that I reviewed on the channel and this plane down here actually is the arrow scout without the horizon hobby stickers on there.
 Basically so we're going to fly this Vista on there and I'm going to show you guys.
 Some of the footage we're gon na talk about the Vista I'm, also going to talk about how it performs on a quad with the receiver, as well as the camera penetration with the VTX.
 So we'll talk about all those aspects.
 The CAD X Vista has a pretty good power range and just gon na double check on the power range for you.

 This one will actually run on 4s.
 If you wanted to so let's, go ahead and get this installed and then we'll go out to the field and we'll test this on a fixed wing.
 Here we go guys now: we're gon na test out the Vista on a few different types of aircraft, two different quads and two different airplanes, we're gon na start out with this tiger moth.
 This is the ends of 360, go view front and back right here.
 The back view is kind of cool too, but this is the cockpit view that I got with the Vista.
 I just took some hot glue and simply just hot glued it down to the fuselage.
 So I get that kind of cockpit pilot perspective, which is really neat, because you can see the instrument panel and every thing it adds kind of a cool perspective to flying the biplane.
 With the Vista, you can kind of see the struts in the the top of the wing up there, which is really neat, and it really does give you that feeling that you're sitting in the cockpit and after I got used to this view, I was able to Even do some landings with it, but I think the overall quality from the cockpit view on the tiger moth was neat because the clarity of the Vista is just so good, and this is what's recorded from the goggles in the DVR, and you can really even see The detail in the trees and once you get close down to the ground, you can see the details on the grass coming in it's, really really clear and it's a bit bumpy at times on a fixed wing, depending on how you decide to mount your Vista.